 P. 97 John Sinclair, Jack Forest, and Pun Plamondon were indicted for the CIA bombing with the result being a major defeat for the government and a startling victory for civil liberties.

 P. 104 Everything about radical psychoanalyst, Wilhelm Reich, is portrayed here accurately.
 Fury on Earth: A Biography of Wilhelm Reich by Myron Sharaf is an exhaustive recounting of Reich’s life.
 The whole book is linked.

 P. 110 Roger G. Thompson and other Communist Party leaders were sentenced to several years in prison following U.S. government show trials from 1949 to 1958 worthy of ones held by Stalin in the Soviet Union.
 Much like the Chicago 7 attorneys, those representing the Smith Act defendants were found guilty of contempt of court by the presiding judge who meted out prison terms to the lawyers.
 One was George W. Crockett, Jr., who served four months in federal prison, but went on to become a Detroit Recorder’s Court judge, and an U.S. Congressman.

 P. 112 Frank Lloyd Wright’s Goetsch-Winckler House was built in 1939 in the Usonian style.

 P. 120 The Michigan State University Advisory Group was key component of nation-building in South Vietnam to circumvent the Geneva Accords.
 Wesley Fishel is often called “the man who started the war in Vietnam.”
 Politico published a recent article by a son of one of the Group members.
 Best line in it is a quote from Ramparts, the magazine that exposed the role of the school, “What the hell is a university doing buying guns, anyway?”

-P. 125 The creation of the House Un-American Activities Committee in 1934 is recounted in Hitler in Los Angeles: How Jews Foiled Nazis Against Hollywood and America.
+P. 125 The creation of the House Un-American Activities Committee in 1934 is recounted in Hitler in Los Angeles: How Jews Foiled Nazis Plots Against Hollywood and America.

-P. 125 The hilarious exchange between U.S. Rep. Joe Starnes and Hallie Flanagan, director of the Federal Theatre Project is captured in the 1999 film, The Cradle Will Rock, directed by Tim Robbins.
+P. 125 The hilarious exchange between U.S. Rep. Joe Starnes and Hallie Flanagan, director of the Federal Theatre Project actually occurred and is captured in the 1999 film, The Cradle Will Rock, directed by Tim Robbins.